agatyaP/polynomialbackend/README.md

 This is a MERN Stack based website where users can dump/paste some content or code of any language and they receive a short link to share it.

 ## Introduction
-This is a MERN Stack application, similar to pastebin that allows users to paste code in the language of their choice
+This is a MERN Stack application, similar to pastebin that allows users to paste code in the language of their choice and also see the pastes that they have created.

 ## Screenshots